 3. Write it Down

 Now that you have identified what it is you wish to focus on this year, write down your goals.
-Next, identify if any of your goals are connected (some of them most likely will be), and begin to reframe these goals into positive intentions.
+Next, identify if any of your goals are connected (some of them most likely will), and begin to reframe these goals into positive intentions.
 For instance, say two of your goals are to lose weight and eat healthy.
 Eating healthy will directly affect your weight loss; however, eating healthy is very abstract.
-Instead, frame your intention as: "I intend to fill my days with more plant-based superfoods that nourish my body."
+Instead, frame your intention as: "I intend to fill my days with more nutrient-rich superfoods that nourish my body."
 In a few months, reflect on how you are doing with this intention and notice if you still have the same weight-related concerns.

 4. Take Time to Reflect on Your Intentions